vmykhalchuk/RetroProgrammer/README.md

  * pin A4 must be swapped with A6 (Arduino Micro has no A6 nor A7, so we will have limited Manual programs selection)

 ## Board improvements / fixes
+* Redesign Controls circuits:
+  * Put leds on digital pins instead of analogue
+  * Put all buttons on single analogue pin
+  * this way we still will use three ports, however:
+    # there will be no artifact when led slightly lights when button pressed
+    # it will be possible to maintain group of leds ON by using PWM, the brightness will stay same
+    # or it will be possible to maintain single led on, however it will light brighter
 * Swap UPLOAD <=> BACKUP!!!!
 This is critical, when ERR led is lit - it reads as UPLOAD button is pressed!
   * Check what happens if other combination of LEDs is lit, which button is then assumed as pressed!
 * Add jumper to block Manual program selector - when blocked - only Auto TID is expected to work, otherwise failure!